YuriDevAT/sos-animals/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Getting Started with Figma

+The design and thumbnail was created using [Figma](https://www.figma.com), a collaborative interface design tool for free.

 # Getting Started with Clerk